Usman-Ahmad1/Internship_with_Quantium-International-company/README.md

 ![Sales Trends](https://github.com/user-attachments/assets/a44c02d7-87c6-4f70-b9a2-94cec2b10634)

-Sales followed a consistent seasonal pattern across FY 2018–19, with a clear **peak in January 2019** likely driven by holiday/summer snacking — and **dips at end of August 2018 and June 2019**, coinciding with end-of-financial-year periods.
+Sales followed a consistent seasonal pattern across FY 2018–19, with a clear **peak in January 2019** likely driven by holiday/summer snacking and **dips at end of August 2018 and June 2019**, coinciding with end of financial year periods.
 Revenue held steady overall, indicating a healthy, stable category.

 ---